BotswanaOfficial Name: Republic of Botswana

 - Bookmark the Bureau of Consular Affairs website, which contains the current Travel Warnings and Travel Alerts as well as the Worldwide Caution.

-- Follow the U.S. Embassy in Botswana on the Embassy’s website.
+- Follow the U.S. Embassy in Botswana on Facebook, Twitter, and by visiting the Embassy’s website.

 - In the event of an emergency, contact us at 1-888-407-4747 toll-free within the United States and Canada, or via a regular toll line, 1-202-501-4444, from other countries.

-CRIME: Crime is a serious concern in Botswana.
-Visitors must be vigilant and take security precautions.
+CRIME: Crime is a serious and growing concern in Botswana.
+Visitors must be vigilant and take common-sense security precautions.
 Petty street crime and crimes of opportunity, primarily the theft of money and personal property, are common.
-Home invasions, “smash and grabs” from vehicles, and cell phone thefts, often at knife point, are routinely reported to the police.
+Home invasions, “smash and grabs” from vehicles, cell phone thefts, and muggings - often at knife point, are routinely reported to the police.
 Hotels and lodges are not immune from criminal activity, and visitors should remain alert and take reasonable precautions in safeguarding personal property (particularly money and electronic equipment).
+Crime is not only prevalent in urban areas but also in game parks and nature reserves both frequented by tourists and more remote areas.
+Do not walk at night and avoid walking alone during the day.
 Visitors are urged to exercise extreme caution near the Gaborone Dam and Kgale Hill in Gaborone due to the high number of reported criminal incidents.
+If confronted by an armed individual, promptly comply.
+Resistance will likely result in severe injury.

-Travelers arriving in Botswana via South Africa should be aware that there is a serious continuing baggage pilferage problem at OR Tambo (Johannesburg) and Cape Town International Airports.
+Travelers arriving in Botswana via South Africa should be aware that there is a serious and continuing baggage pilferage problem at OR Tambo (Johannesburg) and Cape Town International Airports.
 Travelers are encouraged to use an airport plastic wrapping service and to avoid placing electronics, jewelry, cameras, designer athletic gear, or other valuables in checked luggage.
 Also, make an inventory of items in checked baggage to aid in claims processing if theft does occur.
+If asked by ground personnel to gate check a piece of hand luggage, ensure that you transfer high value items such as iPads, iPhones, other electronics, and prescription drugs in a smaller bag to carry onboard the plane.

 VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. embassy or consulate.
 We can: